graalvm/graalvm-demos/spring-native-image/README-Cloud-Shell.md

-# Spring Boot Microservice with GraalVM Enterprise in OCI Cloud Shell
+# Spring Boot Microservice with Oracle GraalVM in OCI Cloud Shell

-This part shows how you can get started quickly with GraalVM Enterprise Edition in Oracle Cloud Infrastructure (OCI) Cloud Shell using the Spring Boot 3 microservice example.
+This part shows how you can get started quickly with Oracle GraalVM in Oracle Cloud Infrastructure (OCI) Cloud Shell using the Spring Boot 3 microservice example.

-GraalVM Enterprise Edition is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.
+Oracle GraalVM is available for use on Oracle Cloud Infrastructure (OCI) at no additional cost.

 ## What is Cloud Shell?

 [Cloud Shell](https://www.oracle.com/devops/cloud-shell/) is a free-to-use browser-based terminal accessible from the Oracle Cloud Console.
 It provides access to a Linux shell with preinstalled developer tools and a pre-authenticated OCI CLI.
 You can use the shell to interact with OCI resources, follow labs and tutorials, and quickly run utility commands.

-GraalVM Enterprise JDK 17 and Native Image are preinstalled in Cloud Shell, so you do not have to install and configure a development machine to get started.
+Oracle GraalVM for JDK 17 (with Native Image) is preinstalled in Cloud Shell, so you don’t have to install and configure a development machine to get started.

 ## Step 1: Launch Cloud Shell

 [Login to OCI Console and launch Cloud Shell](https://cloud.oracle.com/?bdcstate=maximized&cloudshell=true).

 ## Step 2: Select GraalVM as the Current JDK

 1. List the installed JDKs: